willogy-team/insights--tensorflow/part6/README.md

 ### ```build```

-Check again the padding.
-The padding "same" is very important here, so that the output height and width of the 3 convolutional layers and the max pooling are the same (224x224).
-Therefore, they can be concatenated.

-Multiscale - convolutional layers with different kernel size.
+Inside this method, we define the module architecture.
+There are 4 paths, each path has only 1 layer.
+In particular, there are 3 convolutional layers and 1 max pooling layer.

 ```python
 def build(self, input_shape):